Installing on Windows

 Prerequisites

-1. Run the provided PowerShell script setup_env.ps1 located under the /windows/ folder which installs Python and CUDA 12.4 automatically with default settings.
+- Install the dependencies one of two ways: - Install all dependencies together. - Run the provided PowerShell script - setup_env.ps1located under the- /windows/folder which installs Python and CUDA 12.4 automatically with default settings.
 Run PowerShell as Administrator to use the script.

-1. Close and re-open any existing PowerShell or Git Bash windows so they pick up the new Path modified by the setup_env.ps1 script above.
+- ./setup_env.ps1 [-skipCUDA] [-skipPython] - Close and re-open any existing PowerShell or Git Bash windows so they pick up the new - Pathmodified by the- setup_env.ps1script above.

-1. Select Add python.exe to PATH at the start of the installation.
-The installation may only add the python command, but not the python3 command.
+- Install the dependencies one at a time. - Install Python 3.10. - Select Add python.exe to PATH at the start of the installation.
+The installation may only add the - pythoncommand, but not the- python3command.

 Steps